logicxd/aungmoe/public/pages/2019-01-05-things-i-didnt-know-about-being-a-developer.md

 some things I realized that were different than what I had first thought about a typical developer as well as some that never crossed my mind before.
-Even though I had worked before as a part-time, I was juggling between my academics and work so these things were never realized.
-So these are some of my experiences I got while working at a company with about a thousand employees.
+Even though I had worked before as a part-time, I was juggling between my academics and work so I never never realized these things.
+So these are some of my experiences that I think will help current students and new grads.

 ## Get Ready to Communicate